- Treating a Sore Throat

-- The surface of the tonsil may be bright red or have a grayish-white coating (exudate).
+- Tonsil surface may be bright red or have a grayish-white coating (exudate).

-- The lymph nodes in the neck may be swollen.
+- Lymph nodes in the neck may be swollen.

 Strep throat is a specific type of infection caused by the Streptococcus bacteria.
 Strep tonsillitis can cause secondary damage to the heart valves (rheumatic fever) and kidneys (glomerulonephritis).
-It can also lead to a skin rash (scarlet fever), sinusitis, pneumonia, and ear infections.
+It can also lead to a skin rash (for example, scarlet fever), sinusitis, pneumonia, and ear infections.